jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 🍻 ☕

-## Special note
+Need assistance with iTop or one of its extensions?
-This extension was complex to develop and is now very feature rich, yet it remains a free extension.
+Need custom development?
-If you want to use this extension and get support or custom development, get in touch please to discuss terms: **jbostoen.itop@outlook.com**
+Please get in touch to discuss the terms: **jbostoen.itop@outlook.com**

 ## What?

 This **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation.
 It was originally based on their version 3.0.7 (28th of August 2017), but also includes the changes up to 3.1.2 so far.
 Some fixes in this version were accepted by Combodo back in August 2018 and are now part of the official version.

 What is different?
 In a few cases, Combodo's implementation of Mail to Ticket Automation was not sufficient enough.
 This extension works in steps.
 Those steps are called **policies** and they **can** do two things:

 * **determine if further processing should be blocked**